Laci1953/HiTech-C-compiler-enhanced/README.md

 # HiTech-C-compiler-enhanced

+(update on April, 5, 2025)

+The RomWBW version is now available.
+You will need RonWBW v 3.5 (or later).

 (updated on November 5, 2023)

 Enhancing the HiTech C compiler for 128KB RAM / 512KB RAM hardware configurations